Stage presence

 The secrets of emotional connection

-In her autobiography, Adeline recounts the day when, in the basement of the Opéra Bastille, after years of hard work on La Traviata, her vocal coach whispered to her: "That's it, you've found the thing, your potential is open, you are ready to stand before any conductor or director, all that remains is to hold the pressure of auditions."
+Adeline likes to recount the day when, in the basement of the Opéra Bastille, after years of hard work on La Traviata, her vocal coach told her she had finally found it: her potential was open, she was ready to stand before any conductor or director, and all that remained was to hold the pressure of auditions.

 LE SOUFFLE DIVIN